Vale partner says Guinea seeks to seize iron ore rights

-Privately owned BSG Resources, which has been working in the West African country with Brazilian mining major Vale, confirmed it had received a letter from a government commission alleging improper behaviour and graft in its winning of rights to develop blocks in the Simandou region.
+Privately owned BSG Resources, which has been working in the West African country with Brazilian mining major Vale (VALE5.SA), confirmed it had received a letter from a government commission alleging improper behavior and graft in its winning of rights to develop blocks in the Simandou region.

 The Financial Times reported on Saturday that a government committee backed by philanthropist George Soros had launched a corruption probe into the award process for the blocks in 2008 and sent the letter to BSG including a range of charges.

 The blocks were stripped from Anglo-Australian miner Rio Tinto (RIO.AX) and the licenses passed to BSGR in 2008, under a previous administration.
 Simandou, in Guinea's hilly and forested southeast, is estimated to hold what could be the world's largest unexploited iron ore reserves.

 "This is the fifth and most clumsy attempt by an already discredited Government of Guinea in an ongoing campaign to illegally seize BSGR's assets," BSGR said in a statement.

 It said the letter made "ridiculous" allegations accusing BSGR of making payments and offering gifts including a diamond-encrusted gold watch to the country's last president.